ploetz-zeller/symbio-documentation/docs/admin/installation-guide/symbio-authservice-auth/azure-ad-app-registration.md

-# Configuring Azure AD for use with the Symbio AuthService
+# Configuring Azure App Registration for use with the Symbio AuthService

 Please follow the instructions in [Configuring Azure AD for use with Symbio Apps](../symbio-apps-auth/azure-ad.md) but adjust the _Redirect URI_ as follows: